 - How to report iMessage spam to Apple

-How to use iMessage with Siri
+How to use iMessage with Siri and shortcuts

 Whether you're driving or your iPhone or iPad is simply across the room, you can combine iMessage with Apple's virtual assistant, Siri to send texts and even have incoming texts read to you, all with the power of your voice.